YuseiNozaki/flash-experiment/README.md

-### flash-experiment
+flash-experiment

 ---

-# overview
+## overview
-used in university flash experiment.
+This code used in university flash experiment.

+## usage
+-Save csv format data file in working directory.
+-